sagar-uprety/blogs-backup-hashnode/clr7x6l7i000008l7bazndket.md

 **5\.
 Stay Calm:**

-Stress can hinder your performance, I for sure was stressed about 8-10 questions which I had doubts about.
+Stress can hinder your performance, I for sure was stressed about 8-10 questions that I had doubts about.
 But not spending too much time on them, taking deep breaths at times, and analyzing them later on with a fresh perspective helped.

 ## **Conclusion**